csmithswim/CullenaryCatalog/README.md

 ![search_by_name](https://github.com/csmithswim/cullenarycatalog/blob/main/images/search%20by%20name.png)

 #### Deleting A Recipe
-Note: The DELETE request uses the recipe's primary key as the path variable and if successful will respond with a HTTP status code of 204 (No Content).
+Note: The DELETE request uses the recipe's primary key as the path variable and if successful will respond with an HTTP status code of 204 (No Content).

 ```{default_server_address_port}/api/recipe/{id}```